 Political strategists need to be clear about the facts in case of challenges from the media.
-Reporters often dissect negative ads and demand evidence to support specific claims.40 In addition, campaigners are reluctant to criticize candidates personally for fear that it would make themselves look mean-spirited.
+Reporters often dissect negative ads and demand evidence to support specific claims.
+In addition, campaigners are reluctant to criticize candidates personally for fear that it would make themselves look mean-spirited.
 Carter in 1980 ran ads challenging Reagan's experience and qualifications, and he was roundly criticized for being nasty.
 Research by Karen Johnson-Cartee and Gary Copeland demonstrates that voters are more likely to tolerate negative commercials that focus on policy than on personality.
-Voters' reactions help to reinforce the patterns noted above.41
+Voters' reactions help to reinforce the patterns noted above.
+In the facts in case of challenges and demonstrates that voters are more likely to tolerate negative commercials that focus on policy than on personality.